Fran is a Managing Associate in the Private department specialising in immigration law.

 She supports a charity called Echo100Plus, which supports individuals residing in refugee camps in Greece.
 Fran spent time in refugees camps in Greece and on the island of Leros, which hosted individuals who had fled conflict in their countries of origin.
 Fran also mentors refugees living in the UK via the charity Breaking Barriers, assisting refugees to find meaningful employment in the UK.

-- Obtaining a Tier 1 (Investor) visa for a high net worth individual whose personal and cultural circumstances fell outside of the immigration rules.
+- Obtaining a Tier 1 (Investor) visa for a high net worth individual whose personal and cultural circumstances were of an exceptional nature.

-- Successfully engaging the discretion of the Secretary of State and obtaining British citizenship for a client despite excess absences from the UK and a previous refusal.
+- Successfully engaging the available discretion of the Secretary of State and obtaining British citizenship for a client despite complex circumstances a previous refusal.

 - Assisting with the preparation of an individual's claim for asylum on the basis of political persecution.